-where the limit holds thanks to the a.s.\ c\`adl\`ag property of trajectories of the L\'evy process (or the a.s. continuity of the Brownian motion), and is exactly the variational problem $\cW_{R_3}$ defined in Theorem~\ref{C103} (by setting $X_t= -X_{-t}^{(1)}$ if $t\leq 0$ and $X_t=X_t^{(2)}$ if $t\geq 0$).
-Together with the (trivial) fact that $\cW_{R_3} \in (0,+\infty)$ a.s., this concludes the proof of Theorem~\ref{C103}.
+where the limit holds thanks to the a.s.\ c\`adl\`ag property of trajectories of the L\'evy process (or continuity in the Brownian motion case).
+This is exactly the variational problem~$\cW_{3}$ defined in Theorem~\ref{C103}.
+Together with the (trivial) fact that $\cW_{3} \in (0,+\infty)$ a.s., this concludes the proof of~\eqref{E120}.